plowtty/plowtty/README.md

 ---

 ## 🔥 Featured Projects
-- 🧑‍💻 **User Management System (CRUD with Java & MySQL)**
-  Basic operations for managing users with a clean UI.
+🧑‍💻 User Management System (CRUD with Java & MySQL) Basic operations for managing users with a clean UI.

-- 🌐 **Personal Website**
+🎮 Coin Flip Game
+An interactive web game that simulates flipping a coin, developed using HTML, CSS, and JavaScript.

+📲 QR Code Generator
+A responsive web app that allows users to generate QR codes from custom text or URLs.

+🛒 TechWorld Online Store
+A modern e-commerce website that showcases products, designed with responsive layouts and clean UI.

+🌐 Personal Website
 Static responsive page built with HTML, CSS, and JavaScript.

-👉 More projects available on [my GitHub](https://github.com/plowtty)
+👉 More projects available on my GitHub
 ---

 ### 📫 Contact